 The front-end implementation of our application involves Human-Computer Interaction(HCI) Design and GUI development on the Android platform.
 The keystone of our HCI Design is the creation of private side chats that operate and behave congruently with the main conference chat.
 Alongside with the chat screens, our application features a minimalistic theme.
 The GUI itself is designed using vector graphics with an emphasis on consistency and cleanness.
+As previously discussed, our front-end implementation emphasizes the user experience.

 <screenshots of the week5-6 cycle>